You’re Not Alone

 Nicotine is addictive but the level of addictiveness depends on the delivery system.
 The addictiveness of tobacco cigarettes is enhanced by compounds in the smoke other than nicotine.
 NRT products are available in different strengths so that nicotine intake can be gradually reduced when the person feels ready.
 Premature cessation of NRT is associated with relapse to smoking.

-An e-cigarette allows the user to inhale nicotine through a vapour rather than smoke.
-E-cigarettes come in a variety of models and work by heating solution (e-liquid) that typically contains nicotine, propylene glycol and or vegetable glycerine and flavourings.
+An e-cigarette allows the user to inhale nicotine through a vapor rather than smoke.
+E-cigarettes come in a variety of models and work by heating solution (e-liquid) that typically contains nicotine, propylene glycol and or vegetable glycerin and flavorings.

 At present, there is no medicinally licensed e-cigarette product available on the UK market.
 However, the UK has some of the strictest regulation for e-cigarettes in the world.
 Under the Tobacco and Related Products Regulations 2016, e-cigarette products are subject to minimum standards of quality and safety, as well as packaging and labelling requirements to provide consumers with the information they need to make informed choices.
 All e-cigarette products must be notified by manufacturers to the UK Medicines and Healthcare products Regulatory Agency (MHRA), with detailed information including the listing of all ingredients.